 If a romantic relationship doesn’t work out then don’t allow that one failed opportunity prevent you from making future attempts to find love elsewhere.

-8. Don’t rush into things, be matured and understanding:
+8. Don’t rush into things, be mature and understanding:

 Remember how lucky we are to have great people in our lives who love us even though they know what type of person we really are on both good days and bad.